-- Students whose most recent CGPA is below 3.0, but who believe that extenuating circumstances warrant a request for registering for more than 17 credits per term, must request permission at the Faculty of Education Student Affairs Office, Room 243, or sao [dot] education [at] mcgill [dot] ca (email.)
-The request will be evaluated by the Executive Director, Student Affairs.
+- Students whose most recent CGPA is below 3.0, but who believe that extenuating circumstances warrant a request for registering for more than 17 credits per term, must request permission at the Faculty of Education Internships & Student Affairs Office, Room 243, or sao [dot] education [at] mcgill [dot] ca (email.)

 Request for Part Time Study

 Any absence or reduction in course load that may impact the regular progression of a student’s program requires permission from the Director, Internships and Student Affairs.
-Request forms can be downloaded from the link below and are also available from the Internships and Student Affairs Office.
-Students should provide an explanation.
+Students must read the policy and complete the form here.

 Request for Overload

-- Students wishing to register for more than five courses, who do not have a minimum GPA of 3.0 or above, will need permission from the Executive Director, Student Affairs.
+- Students wishing to register for more than five courses, who do not have a minimum GPA of 3.0 or above, will need permission from the ISA by completing the form.

-- Overloads are not permitted while students are participating in a major Field Experience.
+- Overloads are not genreally permitted while students are participating in a major Field Experience.

-- Students who encounter problems regarding course add/drop should contact the Student Affairs Office immediately.
+- Students who encounter problems regarding course add/drop should contact the Internships & Student Affairs Office immediately.